llathrop/Udacity-ML-Capstone-Kaggle-Allstate/docs/Allstate_final_report.md

    * ExtraTreesRegressor - similar to RandomForestRegressor, with an extra layer of randomness in how each split in the tree is created
    * KNeighborsRegressor - uses the nearest neigbors to make the prediction
    * SVR - a libsvm based estimator that uses a seperating hyperplain to make it's prediction
 *  [XGBoost](http://xgboost.readthedocs.io/): A powerful variant of gradient boosted trees.
+We will use this as an additional regressor, similar to the ones from scikit-learn,
 *  [Stacking](https://en.wikipedia.org/wiki/Ensemble_learning#Stacking): a method where in the predictions from several models are combined and used as the input to a new model, used to make a final prediction

 ![Drawing-Model-Architecture](images/Drawing-Model-Architecture.png)